mastodon/documentation/content/en/admin/scaling.md

 `scheduler`
 : Handling cron jobs, such as refreshing trending hashtags and cleaning up logs.

-`ingress`
-: Incoming remote activities.
-Lower priority than the default queue, so that local users still see their posts when the server is under load.

 The default queues and their priorities are stored in [config/sidekiq.yml](https://github.com/mastodon/mastodon/blob/main/config/sidekiq.yml), but can be overridden by the command-line invocation of Sidekiq, e.g.: